hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 You need to be able to fuck around and find out.
 It's absolutely necessary, and you can't skip it (I'm serious).

-Think of every knowledge revolution that's happened in history and you'll realize there's a fairly predictable pattern that happens.
+Think of every knowledge revolution that's happened in history and you'll realise there's a fairly predictable pattern that happens.

 1. A bunch of people discover the revolutionary concept independently all at roughly the same time
 2. Tons of very bad manifestations and articulations of the idea occur, basically all of them fail